ClaireGMIT/ProgrammingProjectNOV2019/README.md

 ## 12. 09Dec19
 Performed some web research on characteristic relationships

-## 13. 10Dec2019
+## 13. 11Dec2019
 Looked into sqlite to combine random variables into one table.
+Was able to create a dataframe for two variables.
+Will look and continuing this for other variables.